pixelant/pxa_newsletter_subscription/Documentation/Configuration/Index.rst

 Subscription target table
 """""""""""""""""""""""""

-It's possible to change table where subscriptions are saved.
+It is possible to change the table where subscriptions are saved.
 Right now it's saved as frontend users in "fe_users" table.

 .. tip::

-    TYPO3 9 example
+    Example for TYPO3 v9

 .. code-block:: typoscript